Epicalable/ComDash/README.md

 ## Issues
-If you run into any issues while operating or have any suggestions or features, please feel free to drop by our [issues](https://github.com/Epicalable/ComDash/issues) section and open a issue and we'll respond within 2 working days.
+As this project is still in development and testing stage, if you run into any issues while operating or have any suggestions or features, please feel free to drop by our [issues](https://github.com/Epicalable/ComDash/issues) section and open a issue and we'll respond within 2 working days.

 ## License